Loops

 Now a “for” loop

-For functions takes a block of values and a block of code.
+The for function takes a block of values and a block of code.
 It iterates through values passing each as injected value into the block as it evaluates the block.

 names: { "Jim" "Jane" "Anne" }

-for names { :name , print "Hi " + name }
+for names { ::name , print "Hi " + name }

 ; prints: